Skip to Content

 Of all the Cabo San Lucas swimming beaches, this is one you might want to consider for a chill place to relax.
 (It’s much calmer than Medano.)

 The few people who go here tend to be locals and groups departing for kayaking trips to Land’s End.
+(Mind you, on hot weekend days, it can get busy.)

 Swimming beaches in Los Cabos along the Corridor